robotsandcake/homeassistant/README.md

 (This readme and repository is very much a work in progress, check back often as it will be updated a lot in the next 24 hours)

 These are my [Home Assistant](https://home-assistant.io/) [YAML](http://yaml.org) configuration files.
 This is a very opinionated configuration as they are heavily skewed towards being useful for people with motor skill disabilities like mine, although some of you able-bodied people will probably find useful here!
-My quadriplegia has coloured by choices in which devices to automate and what they do when they are automated, for example I flash the lights throughout the house to summon help if I need it.
+My quadriplegia has coloured my choices in which devices to automate and what they do when they are automated.
+For example, I flash the lights throughout the house to summon help if I need it.

 ## Hardware ##